 Funny Girls On Tour

 Due to the coronavirus pandemic, the Funny Girls tour has been postponed until later in the year.
-Individual theatres should be contacted for details of rescheduled dates.
+See here for a list of confirmed dates - RESCHEDULED TOUR DATES

 Basil Newby MBE owner of world renowned showbar has announced a cast, fronted by legendary performer Betty ‘Legs’ Diamond will go on tour next year in a first for the iconic Lancashire show.